Figma raises $50 million Series D led by Andreessen Horowitz – TechCrunch

 A spokesperson told TechCrunch that this deal was “opportunistic,” and that the company was in a strong cash position pre-financing.
 The new funding expands Figma’s runway during these uncertain times, with coronavirus halting a lot of enterprise purchasing and ultimately slowing growth of some rising enterprise players.

+Field explained that Figma’s data is counter to the expected narrative around enterprise purchasing because Figma is specifically built to let teams collaborate in the cloud.

+“We’re actually seeing a lot of acceleration for bigger deals on the sales side,” said Field.
+“Figma is a tool that can help right now.”

-Figma says that one interesting change they’ve seen in the COVID era is a significant jump in user engagement from teams to collaborate more in Figma.
+The company says that one interesting change they’ve seen in the COVID era is a significant jump in user engagement from teams to collaborate more in Figma.
 The firm has also seen an uptick in whiteboarding, note taking, slide deck creation and diagramming, as companies start using Figma as a collaborative tool across an entire organization rather than just within a team of designers.

+This latest deal brings Figma’s total funding to $132.9 million.
+Field added that, though the company is not yet profitable, this latest financing gives the company three to four years of runway, even with aggressive scaling and hiring efforts moving forward.